 Welcome to Stage 1: Sales Engine.
 It's all about making sales.

-The Hero's Challenge: Your business is fighting to establish consistent market validation.
+Your business is fighting to establish consistent market validation.
 Some days feel victorious, others feel desperate.
 The market hasn't fully embraced you yet, and the only thing keeping the lights on is hustling to find paying customers.
+You've got capability, maybe even brilliance in your field, but without consistent sales, you're still proving you belong in the game.

 "I had to wear fourteen different hats," one founder told me.
 "I was the salesperson, the delivery team, the bookkeeper, the janitor.
 There were days I questioned everything."

-Here's an example: Founder, Sarah, came to my company during this stage.
+Founder, Sarah, started working with my company during this stage.
 Her agency had talent but unpredictable revenue.
 "Some months I'd make $20K, others barely $5K," she said.
 "I never knew if I could pay myself."

 We focused on her one critical goal: turning her random sales into a repeatable process.
 We designed an offer structure that solved her ideal client's biggest pain point, implemented a structured sales conversation, and established a simple follow-up system for prospects.
 Fundamentals.